blaynem/rumble-raffle-DAO/WHITE_PAPER_BETA.md

 1. Holders will have increased daily earnings per NFT they hold.
 2. Only holders will be able to participate in extra game modes to be released.

+## To Add

+Custom Phrase support (per player)
+  - Rumble: PlayerType obj needs extra properties.
+    - `options`
+      - `winningAction` - action that will be performed upon becoming the rumble winner.
+      - `pvpActions` - actions against other players. note: can have multiple entrants per game.